Opening windows with Isospin-Violating Dark Matter: Velocity distribution: three approaches

 Examples of dark matter velocity distributions at the detector using SLA are shown in Fig.~\ref{fig:veldist}.
 As the scattering cross section is increased, the maximum DM velocity falls, and the distribution peaks at lower velocities.
 The overall normalization remains unchanged.

 \textit{\textbf{Analytical approach.}} The analytical treatment of dark matter propagation is discussed in Ref.~\cite{Cappiello:2023hza}.
-Assuming a constant matter density in the overburden, and that $\chi$ arrives directly from above, the probability that $\chi$ reaches the detector after scattering $M$ times can be evaluated recursively via
+Assuming a constant matter density in the overburden, the probability that $\chi$ reaches the detector after scattering $M$ times can be evaluated recursively via

 where $z$ is the depth of the detector, $l$ is the mean free path of $\chi$ in the overburden and $\Gamma$ is the incomplete gamma function.
 The probability of not scattering is $P_0(z)=-l^{-1}Ei(-z/l)$ where $Ei$ is the exponential integral.
 The DM energy spectrum after $M$ scatters, $dN/dE_M$, can also be computed recursively by integrating over the energy loss (or scattering angle) distribution, assuming that the scattering is isotropic in the frame of the Earth.
 The DM velocity distribution at the detector is